 It is important to note there is a difference between a medical procedure not going the way you had hoped versus medical malpractice.
 If an injury did not occur and the standard of care was met, you do not likely have a case.

 Proving you have been the victim of medical malpractice can be more difficult than it seems on the surface.
-You should contact a qualified lawyer who understands the law in your area to assist in this determination.
+You should contact a qualified Bethesda personal injury attorney who understands the law in your area to assist in this determination.
 They will conduct an interview and want to see your medical records.
 Once they have reviewed the documents, they may ask a team of doctors or other medical professionals to do the same.
 They will then work with you to file a claim if they believe you have sufficient grounds to do so.

 The Maryland Code, Courts and Judicial Proceedings (Section 5-109) states that claims must be made within five years of the time the injury was committed, or within three years of the date it was discovered.